CoinCheung/asddfgg/README.md

 * The pre-activation model should be end with a bn-relu module.

+* Though the paper claims that the pre-activated version is better, here for the 20-layer version, the original resnet v1 is better, especially when the trick of mixup is used.

 ### Training Tricks
 1. weight decay matters.
 A small weight decay may cause overfitting (the loss goes low but the test accuracy is not high). `5e-4` is better than `1e-4`.